petri-labs/mokita/tests/localmokita/README.md

-# LocalMokisis
+# LocalMokita

-LocalMokisis is a complete Mokisis testnet containerized with Docker and orchestrated with a simple docker-compose file.
-LocalMokisis comes preconfigured with opinionated, sensible defaults for a standard testing environment.
+LocalMokita is a complete Mokita testnet containerized with Docker and orchestrated with a simple docker-compose file.
+LocalMokita comes preconfigured with opinionated, sensible defaults for a standard testing environment.

-LocalMokisis comes in two flavors:
+LocalMokita comes in two flavors:

 1. No initial state: brand new testnet with no initial state.
 2. With mainnet state: creates a testnet from a mainnet state export